 If you’re ready to start investing, you could go to a traditional brokerage firm and put money in a mutual fund.
 That’s a predictable and relatively safe way to watch your money grow.
-It’s also incredibly boring.
+Predictable, and a bit boring.

 For investment options with a bit more flair, head off the beaten path.
-There are several platforms that let you put your money into real estate, socially conscious causes or even everyday people.
+There are several platforms that let you put your money into real estate, social causes or individuals with start-up businesses.

 These investment options can reap substantial rewards, but they aren’t risk-free.
 Fortunately, we have all the details listed below so you can make an informed decision about using these services.